-When a member of staff has concerns about a child they must report this to the Safeguarding lead, the Headteacher.
-In the Headteacher's absence the Deputy Headteacher is the Safeguarding lead.
+Equally, if a member of staff has a concern about the actions or views of a colleague, they should refer their concern to the Safeguarding Lead.
+If the Safeguarding Lead is the subject of the concern, the Chair of Governors should be informed.
 In the event that concerns are about a person becoming radicalised consideration will be given to using the Channel process.
-Checking with the Safeguarding lead will utilise existing internal safeguarding processes.
+Checking with the safeguarding lead will utilise existing internal safeguarding processes.